glowkeeper/Provenator/README.md

 **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**.
 It is an early prototype, developed by [Steve Huckle](http://www.sussex.ac.uk/profiles/307882) in the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).

-The [Install Guide](docs/INSTALL.md) gives brief instructions as to how to get the application running from the [source code](src) directory.
+The [Install Guide](docs/INSTALL.md) gives brief instructions as to how to get the application running from the [source code](src).
 If you have any problems, please email s dot huckle at sussex dot ac dot uk.
 There is an [overview](docs/OVERVIEW.md), too, which shows how **Provenator** should be used.

 If, rather than install from the [source](src), you'd rather just use **Provenator**, then we are in the midst of porting the code to the Ethereum testnet [rinkeby](https://www.rinkeby.io) - *please watch this space*.
 Once that's ready, it won't cost any real Ether to load a media resource and register its provenance.
-However, you will neded some test Ether, and the [rinkeby website](https://www.rinkeby.io/#faucet) has instructions for getting some of that.
+However, you will neded some test Ether, and the [rinkeby faucet](https://www.rinkeby.io/#faucet) has instructions for getting some of that.

 Meanwhile, here's a tempting screenshot of the app' in action: